SDM-TIB/SDM-RDFizer/README.md

 # The new features presented by SDM-RDFizer version4.0

 In version 4.0 of SDM-RDFizer, we have addressed the problem of efficiency in KG creation in terms of memory storage.
 SDM-RDFizer version4.0 includes a new module called "TriplesMap Planning" a.k.a.
 TMP which defines an optimized evaluation plan for the execution of triples maps.
-Additionally, version4.0 extends the previously included module (i.e. TriplesMap Execution a.k.a.
+Additionally, version 4.0 extends the previously included module (i.e. TriplesMap Execution a.k.a.
 TME) by introducing a new operator for compressing data stored in the data structures.
 These new features can be configured using two new parameters added to the configuration file, named "large_file" and "ordered".

 We have performed extensive empirical evaluation on SDM-RDFizer version4.0 in terms of execution time and memory usage.
-The experiments are set up to empirically compare the impact of data duplicate rates, data size, and the complexity and the execution order of the triples maps on two versions of SDM-RDFizer (i.e. version4.0 and version3.6) and other exisiting engines icluding [RMLMapper v4.7](https://github.com/RMLio/rmlmapper-java) and [RocketRML](https://github.com/semantifyit/RocketRML) ), in terms of execution time and memory usage.
+The experiments are set up to empirically compare the impact of data duplicate rates, data size, and the complexity and the execution order of the triples maps on two versions of SDM-RDFizer (i.e. version4.0 and version3.6) and other existing engines including [RMLMapper v4.7](https://github.com/RMLio/rmlmapper-java) and [RocketRML](https://github.com/semantifyit/RocketRML) ), in terms of execution time and memory usage.
 The experiments are performed on two different benchmarks:
 - From [SDM-Genomic-datasets](https://figshare.com/articles/dataset/SDM-Genomic-Datasets/14838342/1), datasets including 10k, 100k, and 1M records with 25% and 75% duplicates rates, over six mapping rules with different complexities (1/4 simple object map, 2/5 object reference maps, 2/5 object join maps)
 - From [GTFS-Madrid](https://github.com/oeg-upm/gtfs-bench), datasets with scale values of 1-csv, 5-csv, 10-csv, and 50-csv, over two different mapping rules (72 simple object maps and 11 object join maps).

 The results of explained experiments can be summarized as the following:
 ![Overview of Results (Execution Time Comparison)](https://raw.githubusercontent.com/SDM-TIB/SDM-RDFizer/beta/images/time.png "Execution Time Comparison")
 As observed in the figures above, both versions of SDM-RDFizer completed all the testbeds successfully while the other two engines have cases of timeout.
-SDM-RDFizer version3.6 and RocketRML version 1.7.0 are competitve in simple testbeds, however, SDM-RDFizer version4.0 shows the best performance in all the testbeds.
+SDM-RDFizer version3.6 and RocketRML version 1.7.0 are competitive in simple testbeds, however, SDM-RDFizer version4.0 shows the best performance in all the testbeds.
 ![Overview of Results (Memory Consumption Comparison)](https://raw.githubusercontent.com/SDM-TIB/SDM-RDFizer/beta/images/memory.png "Memory Consumption Comparison")
 As illustrated in the figures above, SDM-RDFizer version4.0 has the smallest peak in memory usage compared to the previous version of SDM-RDFizer.